Dr. Steven L. Berg

 Founder and Chairman

 Dr. Strickland is the founder of CPI and specializes in the physics of the upper atmosphere and ionosphere.
 Much of his attention in recent years has been directed to satellite far ultraviolet remote sensing pertaining to dayglow and aurora.
 Related subjects of interest are calibration of space-based sensors for space weather applications and the validation of their remote sensing algorithms.
-Dr. Strickland has retired but continues to server as chairman and provides oversight on the financial health of the company.
+Dr. Strickland has retired from research but continues to serve as chairman.